EvolutionX-10/discordbot/README.md

 ## About the project

-This project is not intended to be a full-functional bot, but rather a simple handler for handling of commands and events.
+This project is not intended to be a fully-functional bot, but rather a simple handler for handling of commands and events.
 I've seen a lot of people finding it hard to make their own handlers in TypeScript and ending up using `any` everywhere.
 This place can be a good start for you to begin your journey of making a bot in TypeScript without depending on other dedicated handlers.
 Custom handlers have this advantage that its your own handler, you can add whatever feature you like and whatever you want.

 ## Features